 UTILIZING UNVERIFIED INFORMATION SOURCES

 Clinicians may utilize unverified information sources.
-Examples of possible unverified information ...
+Examples ...